glxxyxafonso/whatbeato.uk/_posts/2020-08-25-celso-workers.markdown

 ![Screenshot](/assets/workers2.png?raw=true)

 Now click the "Create Token" button, then use the "Edit Cloudflare Workers" template.
-In the next screen you can restrict the token to a specific account and zone.
+In the next screen, you can restrict the token to a specific account and zone.
 Choose the account and zone that correspond to your website domain.
-Click "Continue to summary".
-Click "Create Token".
+Click "Continue to summary."
+Click "Create Token."

 ![Screenshot](/assets/workers3.png?raw=true)

-Copy the token, you're going to need it.
+Copy the token; you're going to need it.

 ## Wrangler

 Wrangler is a CLI tool from Cloudflare that you can use to build, preview and publish your Worker code.
-You can check Wrangler's documention [here][7].
+You can check Wrangler's documentation [here][7].

 In a new project, you'd use something like this to initialize a wrangler template for a Worker site.